chetnashah/algonotes/RecursionAndBacktracking/CountDerangements.md

 1. add index at denominator
 2. sort by inc freq. and capture max freq
 3. shift by max freq
-4. place numerator to denom index before shift. -> This is the answer
+4. place numerator to denom index before shift. -> This is the answer ( why are we doing this step, because sorted and shifted arr have maximum derangements)

 e.g.`[1,2,3,2,2]`